BioData-Club/latex-course/README.md

-latex-course
+OHSU BioData Club:  LaTex and Collaborative Writing Software Introduction
 ============

-Slides for an introductory course on LaTeX.
-The slides and their LaTeX source code are provided in [this github repository](https://github.com/jdleesmiller/latex-course) under a permissive MIT license.
+The slides for this workshop and their LaTeX source code were adapted from [this github repository](https://github.com/jdleesmiller/latex-course) under a permissive MIT license.

-The aim is to get students writing in LaTeX as quickly as possible.
-The material is presented as a set of examples, and broader concepts and techniques are explained as they arise.
-Each part includes exercises that can be completed on [Overleaf](https://www.overleaf.com), the free online LaTeX editor, so you don't have to worry about getting LaTeX and related tools installed on everyone's computers.
+The aim of this session is to get you attuned to the basics of writing in LaTeX as quickly as possible.
+The material is presented as a set of examples.
+Broader concepts and techniques are explained as they arise.
+Each part includes exercises that can be completed on [Overleaf](https://www.overleaf.com), a free online LaTeX editor, so you **don't have to worry about getting LaTeX and related tools installed on your computers.**

-These slides were originally used to deliver two two-hour workshops, but there is probably enough material for three workshops, so there are three parts:
+There is actually enough material in these slides for three workshops, but we'll at least aim to get through **The Basics** today, and hopefully some of part 2 on Structured Documents.
+IF you're already familiar with writing in LaTex, you should skip forward.

 1. [The Basics](http://jdleesmiller.github.io/latex-course/en/part1.pdf): ideas, syntax, equations, environments, packages